loader image

 • Component 3: Vessel Renewal and Maritime Safety Program:

-This $2 million component supports the project’s implementation by funding preparatory work, such as detailed design and safeguard documentation.
-It includes two sub-components: implementation support for smooth project execution and capacity building to enhance stakeholder skills and capabilities.
+• Component 4: Implementation support and capacity building: This $2 million component supports the project’s implementation by funding preparatory work, such as detailed design and safeguard documentation.22 It includes two sub-components: one dedicated to implementation support for smooth project execution, and another focused-on capacity building to enhance stakeholder skills and capabilities.23